 The hens, as a group, average about 2 eggs every 3 days.
 There are undoubtedly some freeloaders in the flock – who keep the average productivity down.

-Farm-fresh barnyard eggs are available daily from the farm ($3.00/doz), and once every week in the Twin Cities ($3.50/doz).
+Farm-fresh barnyard eggs are available daily from the farm ($3.00/doz).

-information and to order eggs.
+for more nformation and to order eggs.

 We keep a mix of 1 to 3 year-old red sex-linked (Rhode Island Red : Rhode Island White cross), We collect large brown eggs from most of our birds, daily.
 We used to allow our birds out into the yard during the day, but we have a lot of predators (foxes, coyotes and a mink!!) around this year.
 We have also curtailed using our portable coop for the time being.
 We used to move the portable coop through our pastures where hens could often be seen preening the cattle that were laying down.
 The hens forage for bugs, seeds and grain to supplement their feed.